eeyribas/OpenCV-Applications/README.md

 # OpenCV-Applications
-Contains OpenCV applications.
-OpenCV Applications has applications that utilize methods such as image reading-writing, image transformations, morphology, edge detection, smoothing, and filters.
+Contains OpenCV examples.
+The OpenCV examples include methods such as image reading-writing, image transformations, morphology, edge detection, smoothing, and filters.
+To keep the repository size small, the libraries in Python have not been included in the repository.
 This is a good repository for learning and understanding OpenCV.

-In OpenCV applications, the python programming language has been used.
-To keep the repository size small, the libraries in python have not been included in the repository.
+Programming Language: Python

-Python IDEs: PyCharm, Thonny
+IDE: PyCharm, Thonny

-Python Version: Python3
+Version: Python3

+Modules: To install the necessary Python modules for the examples, you should review the Python documentation according to the selected IDE.

+Operating System: Windows, Linux